RonanCrowley96/Apple_Interview/README.md

 ```

 A sample lineplot can be seen below.
+From this lineplot, it can be observed that

 ![Sample Lineplot.](lineplot.PNG)